meza/trance-stack/README.md

 _(Note the comma at the beginning.
 Domains need to be separated by commas)_

 > **Note**
 > You will need to replace the `us-east-1` part with the region you're using.
-By default, the stack uses `us-east-1`.

 For example, the Allowed Callback URLs section should look like this: